ebndrnk/browser-microservices/README.md

 ## 📚 Project Purpose

 This project was created to demonstrate my skills in working with complex microservice architectures and modern development technologies.
 It serves as a portfolio of my technical growth and showcases my ability to design and implement sophisticated systems.

+##  🕸 Getting started
+- Install Docker and Docker Compose
+- Сlone deirectory elk-config from my repository
+- Сlone docker-compose files into same directory
+- Execute the command to start all services

+## Authors

+IAM